 This post is also available in: Svenska

 Children must be allowed to be outside as much as possible.
 They need to play and run and eat ice cream and bike and have a wonderful time in the heat.
-But the sun’s rays can be dangerous and children’s skin needs to be protected.
-Tips and advice about sun protection for babies and children.
+But the sun’s rays can be dangerous, and children’s skin needs to be protected.
+Tips and advice about sun protection for babies and children including sunscreen and more.

 Is sun protection important for children?